By: Ashley Yost and Mali Jane

 1. Yoga Builds Strength and Flexibility

-The Golden Yoga program at AM Yoga is based off of measured movements and strengthening poses that can help you achieve better strength and flexibility as you age.
+Yoga is based off of measured movements and strengthening poses that can help you achieve better strength and flexibility as you age.
 It can also help prevent falls, which are the leading cause of injury among older adults.
 Every 11 seconds, an older adult visits the emergency room for treatment related to a fall, according to the Centers for Disease Control and Prevention.
 Yoga helps strengthen your body to avoid this type of injury.

 2. Yoga Improves Balance